mirzask/cards/content/Nuclear/Single-photon emission computed tomography (SPECT).md

 - Exclude photons not traveling parallel to the hole
 - Rated by sensitivity and resolution
 	- inverse relationship (↑ resolution, ↓ sensitivity)
+- See Eric's slides for diff flavors of collimators